d-morrison/IntroStatActivities/_book/07-L05-inference-1cat_simulation-wrap-up.md

           report_value = "proportion") # Reporting proportion or number of successes?
 ```

-**8. Report the p-value.
+8.  **Report the p-value.
 Interpret the p-value in context of the study.**

 \vspace{1in}